jimbateson/jamesbateson.co.uk/src/resume.md

 ##### Manchester, UK

-* Formed and run the accessibility champions network.
+* Formed and ran the accessibility champions network.
 Helping bring together people from multiple disciplines with a passion for accessibility to collaborate and make change
 * Contributed to the successful rollout of interactive design annotation workshops using Figma to improve accessibility awareness and feedback loops between designers and developers
 * Advocated for more understanding and use of semantic HTML over custom JavaScript solutions
 * Bridged the gap between accessibility best practices and diverse tech stacks (MVC, React) by seamlessly integrating inclusive features and bug fixes into existing product codebases and at the start of new projects